-Counting to 10 games is one of the most frequent fun activities with kids at home I’ve done with my 3yo girl.
+Counting to 10 play is one of the most frequent fun activities with kids at home I’ve done with my 3yo girl.
 We have done it using our fingers, some veggie bits on her plate, wooden blocks, numbers on white/blackboard, and so on.
-This time we’re using these coloured wooden domino blocks.
+This time we’re counting with blocks, using these coloured wooden domino.

 But nope, I was not playing the normal counting to 10.